Interdepartmental communication is about multiple departments working seamlessly together to "birth" a product or service that customers really want.

 Tip 1: The Off-site Activity

 Then, give them a challenge to face or a problem to solve together.
 Unite everyone against a common foe, like a market obstacle, a rival company, or a complex product plan that needs to be clarified and improved.
 Perhaps your teams could purchase food and cook dinner for everyone together, or work on a community project such as playground cleanup, collecting for a food bank, or building affordable housing.

 Depending on the size of your company, you may have to do multiple off-sites in order to get everyone engaged and involved.
 If your company is very large and the event is too big, people will simply congregate in comfortable groups that consist of only their direct coworkers, and the event will not have the impact you intended.

 Tip 2: The Gratitude Strategy

 Your employees can chat in groups using various channels indicated by hashtags, similar to Twitter feeds.
 Once you implement Slack, you can also try using Bonus.ly.
 This program gives each employee a certain amount of cash which they can award to other employees at your company.

 To express his gratitude, Dave decides to give Megan $4 via Bonus.ly.
 Positive feelings of kindness and gratitude flow from Dave to Megan in a tangible way via the bonus, and Megan feels valued and grateful in return.
-A bridge is built for future collaboration between those departments.
+A bridge is built for future collaboration and employee relations between those departments.

 Tip 3: The Empathy Effect

 Often, discord amongst departments occurs when people don't understand each other.
 When humans don't understand something or someone, they tend to regard that thing or person with suspicion, dislike, or disdain.

 Consider implementing a monthly program in which you have two randomly selected employees shadow each other for a couple of days so they can better understand each other's perspectives.
 Each pair of employees should come out of the experience with much more empathy towards one another.

-Bonus Tip: The Internal Content Hub
+Bonus Tip: Internal Content Hub for Improved Interdepartmental Communication

 By commenting on posts, employees can easily interact with and start discussions with each other.
 Using an internal content hub helps in building interpersonal connections, creating trust and developing new ideas.

-Ultimately, any strategy that helps your employees see each other as people, not departments, can be very successful in building inter-departmental collaboration.
-With more collaboration comes greater productivity, which in turn benefits your business as a whole.
+With better interdepartmental communication comes greater productivity, which in turn benefits your business as a whole.
 Take a few moments to plan your next off-site event, investigate Bonus.ly, strategize ways to build empathy among your employees or utilize an internal content hub.